LiquidX-Studio/How-we-code/EngineeringHandbook.md

 - Each change is gated by a feature flag and is initially released to a small subset of users
 - In case of a regression or major issue, the feature is toggled off and the user experience remains intact
 - The feature is made available to everyone once it has been tested in production

+# 7. Hotfixes and patching
+Only in case of a __critical__ or __major incident__ ([see SLA definition](./EngineeringExcellenceStrategy.md)) we will patch our production deployment.

+- Hotfix/patching requires prior approval of the head of engineering
+- Our devops team will create a staging branch from production
+- Developers will make changes to that staging branch using a pull request
+- The staging branch is deployed in the staging environment for our QA team to test
+- Once the dev testing is completed and the QA verification is completed, the change is deployed to the production
+- QA team will verify the change in production to ensure there are no regressions
+- Finally, the hotfix changes are integrated in the main branch following the regular code review/testing process

 # References
 - [Trunk-based development](https://trunkbaseddevelopment.com/continuous-integration/)